OsmosysSoftware/osmo-x/apps/api/docs/production-setup.md

 # Production Setup

-This document outlines the steps required to set up Osmo-Notify for production.
+This document outlines the steps required to set up OsmoX for production.
 Following these steps will ensure that your application is configured properly for a production environment.

 ## Prerequisites

-Before setting up Osmo-Notify for production, ensure you have the following prerequisites with the specified versions:
+Before setting up OsmoX for production, ensure you have the following prerequisites with the specified versions:

 - **NVM (Node Version Manager):** Use NVM to manage Node.js versions.
 - **Node.js** Node.js v20.x or higher.